 The most interesting finding at Saint-Romain-en-Gal is a large house of the late IInd century AD which replaced two smaller ones.
 It resembles those found at Pompeii which have large peristyles with gardens and fountains.
 Considering that the climate of Vienne is not that of the Italian peninsula the layout of the house shows that the landlord was prepared to forgo some practical aspects in order to show his guests a very "Roman" mansion or that he lived there only in summer.

-It is possible that the landlord came from Rome; anyhow he was aware that the rich Romans highly praised black and white mosaics, while in the provinces those who wanted to exhibit their wealth preferred more expensive coloured mosaics; the mosaic portraying heads of Oceanus and sea creatures after which the house is named would have been a coloured one at Thuburbo or Neapolis in today's Tunisia.
+It is possible that the landlord came from Rome; anyhow he was aware that the rich Romans highly praised black and white mosaics, while in the provinces those who wanted to exhibit their wealth preferred more expensive coloured mosaics; the mosaic portraying heads of Oceanus and sea creatures after which the house is named would have been a coloured one in Tunisia or in Germany.
 The landlord of this house chose differently because by using black and white he followed the example of many emperors from Augustus to Hadrian and Caracalla.

 When one finds out that the same construction techniques were employed in all the provinces of the Empire and considers that engineering schools did not exist and the circulation of written texts was very limited, he is drawn to conclude that the Roman army was the repository of technical knowledge, because of its presence everywhere.
 Marcus Vitruvius Pollio, the author of De Architectura, a treatise on architecture, was most likely an army engineer who served under Caesar.
 Construction techniques which were developed for military uses spread to civilian ones.